 Outsourcing can be one of the best things you do for your business and when it’s done right, it’s a game changer.
 No one sets out to fail but regardless of who you are, we all have room for improvement.
-Whether big or small, the new year is an opportunity for us to uplevel our businesses and there isn’t a better way to begin making changes than avoiding basic outsourcing mistakes.
+Whether big or small, the New Year is an opportunity for us to up-level our businesses.
+There isn’t a better way to begin making changes than to avoid basic outsourcing mistakes.

-Whether you’re new to outsourcing or work with a full remote team, it’s important to assess your outsourcing style and improve upon it.
+Whether you’re new to outsourcing or work with a fully remote team, it’s important to assess your outsourcing style and improve upon it.

 Mistake #1: Lack of Communication

-Your Virtual Assistant isn’t a mind reader.
+Your Executive Assistant isn’t a mind reader.
 As much as you’d like them to anticipate your every need, you have to communicate with them.
-Whether it’s a standing 30-minute call each week or a 15-minute check-in call every day, stay consistent with communication.
+Whether it’s a standing 30-minute call each week, or a 15-minute check-in call every day, stay consistent with communication.
 If you aren’t on the same page, the wheels will eventually fall off.

 Mistake #2: Holding on to Tasks

-There’s nothing worse than a founder who refuses to let go of projects and tasks simply because they’ve “always done it” or they have trust issues.
-You won’t fully see what your Virtual Assistant is capable of unless you give them the freedom to do the work.
+There’s nothing worse than a Founder who refuses to let go of projects and tasks simply because they’ve “always done it” or they have trust issues.
+You won’t fully see what your Executive Assistant is capable of unless you give them the freedom to do the work.
 The truth is, they’re likely more efficient at it, which will allow you to see better results.

 Mistake #3: Failure to Delegate

 Failure to delegate will end a partnership before it begins.
-Don’t leave your Virtual Assistant searching for tasks or begging you for work.
+Don’t leave your Executive Assistant searching for tasks or begging you for work.
 It’s important to flex your delegation muscles and fully understand what and how to outsource.
-Priority VA has you covered with The Delegation Power Pack.
-If delegation is a hurdle for you, it’s a great resource.
+Priority VA has you covered with the the building blocks of successful delegation.
+If delegation is a hurdle for you, this is a great resource.

 Mistake #4: Constantly Distracted